panva/node-oidc-provider/README.md

 ## Recipes
-Collection of useful configurations use cases are available over at [recipes](/recipes).
+Collection of useful configuration use cases are available over at [recipes](/recipes).

 ## Events